KaiserDMC/InitialSetupProgramInstaller/README.md

 ### Note
 - '\*' Behind the name of an application points to the fact that the installer file is downloaded from the publisher's official repository and not through MS Store.
 Those installers will automatically be downloaded inside ```~\Downloads\``` after which the installation process will start.
 The user is able to select installation destination of the application.
 - `App` Application written in this style means that Chocolatey package manager is being utilized.
 User will be prompted for confirmation inside the terminal.
+Install location used is default.

 Those adjustments were needed as not all used by me applications were available from the official MS Store and WinGet repos.